fundevogel/php-pcbis/README.md

 ```

 ### Loading translations
-This library provides minimal translations for german strings out-of-the-box.
+This library provides minimal translations for german bindings out-of-the-box.
 However, you may want to bring your own - for example, you could load a JSON file, looking like this:

 ```json
 {